swiftlang/swift-evolution/Proposal.md

     /// A collection of the individual indices represented by the range set. public var elements: Elements { get }
 }

+extension RangeSet {
+    /// Returns a collection of all the indices represented by this range set
+    /// within the given collection.
+    ///
+    /// - Parameter collection: The collection that the range set is relative
+    ///   to.
+    /// - Returns: A collection of the indices within `collection` that are
+    ///   represented by this range set.
+    public func elements<C>(within collection: C) -> IndexingCollection<C.Indices>
+        where C: Collection, C.Index == Bound
+}
 ```